ESSENTIAL EVENT INFORMATION 2025

 DAY EIGHT / TO THE GLACIER!

 Our final day sees us enjoy a unique cycling experience, 39km of closed roads through the Parque Nacional los Glaciares to reach journey’s end at the mighty Perito Moreno Glacier.
-It’s medals and high fives all round with this stunning backdrop for photos as we pull up our wheels at this world-famous spot.
-Then the local guides who’ve accompanied us all week share their knowledge as we get up close and personal with this beast of nature.
-Together we will descend the walkway that gets us even closer to the glacier face and head onboard a boat to really close to the glacier face.
+It’s medals and high fives all round with this stunning backdrop for photos.
+The local guides will share their knowledge as we get up close and personal with this beast of nature.
+Together we will travers the walkway that gets us even closer to the glacier face.
+This really is a fitting end to a quite unbelievable adventure.
+After some high fives and perhaps a celebratory beer or two, it’s then back off to El Calafate for our final night together.
+Enjoy a slap-up celebration dinner, plenty of Malbec and a cosy night in a great local hotel.

 Discipline: Bike